koliseoapi/help/content/tickets/validation.md

 You can validate tickets using the [Koliseo Access Control for Android](https://play.google.com/store/apps/details?id=com.koliseo.accesscontrol) application, or download the list of tickets sold to validate manually.
 This page documents how to validate tickets during your event.

-## Installing the app and getting permissions
+## Install the app and get permissions

 <figure class="animation-container"></figure>